USC formally names Shane Beamer as the Gamecocks' new head coach: 'Perfect fit'

 "I believe that Shane Beamer is the perfect fit to be the head football coach at the University of South Carolina," USC Athletics Director Ray Tanner said in a statement.
 "He has worked under some of the greatest coaches in college football and has taken those lessons to become one of the bright, young minds in the game.
 I believe Shane's energy, enthusiasm, commitment and fondness for our school and program will be met favorably by our student-athletes, staff and fans."

-Beamer, the son of legendary Virginia Tech coach Frank Beamer, arrives from Oklahoma where he was assistant head coach for offense.
-He studied under Lincoln Riley, known for fielding high-powered, explosive offenses, which was seen as a plus for Gamecock leaders frustrated after years of inconsistency in moving the ball.

-Born in Charleston, Beamer has never been a head coach nor an offensive/defensive coordinator in two decades as a coach, though he was acting head coach on the sideline for a win in the 2014 Military Bowl his father coached from the pressbox after throat surgery.
+Born in Charleston while his father Frank Beamer was an assistant coach at The Citadel, Shane Beamer has never been a head coach nor an offensive/defensive coordinator in two decades as a coach, although he was Virginia Tech's acting head coach on the sideline for a win in the 2014 Military Bowl when his father coached from the pressbox after throat surgery.

 Still, Beamer has learned under several top-notch coaches during his career.
 He played and coached under his father at Virginia Tech and worked for Phillip Fulmer at Tennessee.
-He went to the playoffs with Riley at Oklahoma and Kirby Smart at Georgia.
+He went to the playoffs with Kirby Smart at Georgia and Lincoln Riley at Oklahoma, where he was an assistant head coach for offense before taking the USC job.

-Beamer already has a plan to hire offensive and defensive coordinators at USC, which is where his success will truly be tied.
-He might coordinate special teams himself, a discipline emphasized by his father who sought to score points from every play of the game even punts and kickoffs.
+Beamer, who at 43 is the youngest coach hired at USC since 1993, already has a plan to hire offensive and defensive coordinators at USC, which is where his success will truly be tied.

 "I have been preparing for this moment my entire life," Beamer said in a statement.
 "I am ready and excited to be the head football coach at the University of South Carolina."